JakubDziworski/JakubDziworski.github.io/_posts/2016-05-14-spock-cheatsheet.md

 This cheatsheet contains the most useful spock features regarding testing Java applications.
 Most of this is copy-paste from official spock documentation.
-I compiled it while I was learning this framework to have all the information in one place.
-Once I've done it I figure out why not share it on a blog too.
+I compiled it while I was learning the framework to have all information in one place.
+I figure out since it's already compiled why not share it on a blog too.

 # Basics